sanjaybh/aircode_api_shopping/docs/en/docs/src/guide/database/delete.md

 When performing a deletion, it is basically finding and deleting from the table based on the `_id` of the record.
 In the example above, `projection` is used to make the query result only contains the `_id` field, thereby reducing the size of data.

 In order to ensure the stability, there is a limit on the number of records that can be deleted at once.
-The update will fail if it exceeds the limit.
+The delete operation will fail if it exceeds the limit.
 See: [Resource Limits - Database - Delete Limits](/about/limits.html#database-delete).

 ## Direct Deletion {#delete-directly}